ao-space/load-quarkus/loadtest/wrk/DatabaseLoadTest.md

 - For starting load-quarkus server of native version:

     ```shell script
-    ./mvnw package -Dnative -Dquarkus.native.monitoring=jvmstat,heapdump && \
+    ./mvnw package -Dnative -Dquarkus.native.monitoring=jvsmstat,heapdump && \
     ./target/load-quarkus-0.0.1-runner
     ```

-*Note:* For native build of load-quarkus, there are several different ways to accomplish.
-You can use [this document](https://quarkus.io/guides/building-native-image) to get more details.
+*Note:* The native build parameter `-Dquarkus.native.monitoring=jvsmstat,heapdump` is used to make the process observable to performance monitoring tool, such as [VisualVM][VisualVM].
+Regarding native build, there are several different ways to accomplish.
+You can use [this document](https://quarkus.io/guides/building-native-image) for getting more details.

 ## Test